Mexico's Tailored Treasure Maps: Specific Destinations Itineraries That Actually Work

 Mexico City and Colonial Heartland: Where Your Step Count Goes to Die

-Mexico City defies logical planning with its sprawl and depth, but that doesn’t mean you should surrender to chaos.
+Mexico City defies logical planning with its sprawl and depth, but that doesn’t mean you should surrender to chaos when exploring the best things to do in Mexico’s capital city.
 The key is neighborhood clustering and strategic museum planning—the Anthropology Museum alone requires 8 hours minimum unless you’re specifically aiming to set the world record for “most indigenous artifacts ignored in a single visit.”

 A 3-day Mexico City blitz should focus on the historic center (Zócalo, Cathedral, Templo Mayor), Chapultepec Park area (Anthropology Museum, Chapultepec Castle), and trendy Roma/Condesa neighborhoods.
 With 5 days, add Coyoacán (Frida Kahlo Museum requires advance tickets at $12, but the neighborhood itself is free and delightful) and Xochimilco’s canals.
 A full week allows for day trips to Teotihuacán’s pyramids (45 minutes away, go early, wear a hat, thank us later), Puebla’s colonial architecture, and Cholula’s buried pyramid.